datacarpentry/semester-biology/exercises/Vectors-2-R.md

 lots of these files so you decide to write a program to automate the process.

-Download the data, using `read.csv(…, head = FALSE)` to import it into R, and then calculate the volumes (`l * w * h`) in a new vector using vector algebra.There should be one value in the vector for each shrub.
-Once you have created this vector, use a `for` loop to print out each volume in order on its own line.
+Download the data, using `read.csv(…, head = FALSE)` to import it into R, and then calculate the volumes (`l * w * h`) in a new vector using vector algebra.
+There should be one value in the vector for each shrub.
+Print out the vector of volumes.